- Aquila Atlantis Hotel is in a unique location to explore Heraklion the birthplace of El Greco and Nikos Kazantzakis.

 How To Get There

 Aquila Atlantis Hotel is in a unique location.
-It "hangs over" the old harbor of the city offering visitors unlimited views to the Venetian castle and the endless blue of the Cretan Sea.
+It "hangs over" the old harbor of the city offering visitors unlimited views of the Venetian castle Koules of Heraklion and the endless blue of the Cretan Sea.

 From May through mid-October there are direct charter flights to Heraklion (5.2km) or Chania (146km).
 Tickets can be bought in advance for almost all flights via our partner website.

 "The journey is the thing".
 A superb way of enjoying the journey to Crete is to fly to Athens and take the ferry from Piraeus (Pireas) - the port serving Athens.
 A still-romantic way to travel by the overnight ferry from Piraeus to Heraklion Port (1.3km).
-Tickets can be bought in advance for all ferries via our website.
+Tickets can be bought in advance for all ferries via our partner website.

 If you want to explore the region while you're here, we recommend that you rent a car, other means of transport are limited and/or infrequent.
-We suggest our sister website, which offers competitive prices and you can collect your car at either airport.
+We suggest our sister website Crete-Car-Rental.com, which offers competitive prices and you can collect your car at either airport.

 Book your taxi transfer online easily and safely from the airport or port to any location via our partner website.